-- Place the oil in the pan and add onion, stir and cook about 3 minutes.
+- Place the oil in the pan and add onion, stir and cook for about 3 minutes.

 - Add the garlic and cook only until fragrant, about 2 minutes.

-- Apply the lid, making sure to flip the valve to “pressure” position.
+- Apply the lid, making sure to flip the valve to the “pressure” position.

 - Select the “MANUAL” setting.

 - Adjust time for 15 minutes.
-(This will give you a soft lentil, if you want it more firm, adjust down to 13-14 minutes)
+(This will give you a soft lentil, if you want it firmer, adjust down to 13-14 minutes)

 - When the beeper sounds, “Natural Release” for about 10 minutes.